-When a retailer is licensed (or receives pre-approval for a cannabis licence), they will receive instructions on how to set-up an account on albertacannabis.org.
-If a retailer is having trouble creating or logging into their account they should contact the Alberta Cannabis Call Center.
+When a retailer is licensed (or receives preapproval for a cannabis licence), they will receive instructions on how to set up an Alberta Cannabis account.
+If a retailer is having trouble with their account they should contact the Alberta Cannabis Call Centre.